Lunaris-Surf/TF2PL/README.md

 > [!IMPORTANT]
 > TF2PL assists human moderation.
 A mark is context, not proof by itself.
 Review evidence and follow the rules of the server or community you are playing on.

+## Project scope and AI assistance

+TF2PL makes use of AI-assisted tools during development, and we want to be transparent about where and why they are used:

+- The maintainer is not an artist, so AI assistance may be used for project artwork and presentation.
+Community-created artwork is welcome; users who would like to contribute art for the README are encouraged to do so.
+- Features are outlined, reviewed, tested, and debugged by real people.
+AI may help fill in or iterate on implementation, but it does not replace human direction or judgment.
+- TF2PL is a hobby project made for fun.
+It is not intended to target, harass, or encourage harassment of other users.

+TF2PL is **not intended to replace TF2 Bot Detector**.
+It is a personal, expanded version built on TF2BD that we use for our own preferred workflow and additional features.

+> [!CAUTION]
+> TF2PL follows a bleeding-edge development model.
+New releases may contain bugs or incomplete behavior.
+Please report reproducible issues through the repository's issue tracker.

 ## Highlights